 Interpretation and Feedback

 After all the above, we analyze and interpret the collected data to understand your strengths, weaknesses, and potential challenges.
 Unlike other testing, some interpretations will be a bit more subjective.
 We answer any questions you come in with and give suggestions and advice to help you overcome any challenges and barriers.
-We often go beyond the initial questions, providing any other information the testing revealed.
+We often go beyond the initial questions and provide any other information the testing revealed.

 A feedback session will be scheduled where you can read the full psychological evaluation testing report, get clarification, ask questions, and generally hear what we found.
 You’ll come away with a detailed report of our findings and recommendations based on the evaluation.
 We can offer feedback to therapists and caregivers to help them understand the results and plan for any necessary interventions or treatments.